Call Toll Free: 1-800-238-0346

 These pictures were taken of a house with downlights mounted 40’ high in mature red oak trees.
 You can see the difference in spread between the two scenarios.
 The Mercury Vapor scene on the left illuminates the roof of the house as well as the entire yard with just four fixtures.
 The LED scene on the right still has amazing light coverage on the ground, yet the spill-over light on the roof is gone.

-Typically Cool White (5000K) LEDs are used to illuminate in the landscape on trees, bushes, etc. The eye is used to seeing the cool moonlight hues coming through the trees at night, creating a very natural and serene setting.
+Typically, Cool White (5000K) LEDs are used to illuminate in the landscape on trees, bushes, etc. The eye is used to seeing the cool moonlight hues coming through the trees at night, creating a very natural and serene setting.
 Cool White light enhances the color of foliage, making trees and vegetation look even greener and healthier.
 Use Warm White (3500K) LEDs to light the house, fence, or other structures such as gazebos, arbors, or fountains.
 Warm White light brings out the texture of a surface and creates crisp and inviting light in seating or dining areas.
-See Kelvin Temperature chart below.

 When working with LEDs, a little bit of light can go a long way.
 A 4W lamp may not sound like much, but it is equivalent to a 20W halogen.
 We typically use 4W lamps on small ornamental trees and illuminating the front of a one-story home.
 For medium trees or a two-story home, you may want to upgrade to a 5W (35W halogen equivalent) or a 7W (50W halogen equivalent).
 By nature of their design, a cool white lamp (5000K) will always be brighter than a warm white (3000K) – even if the wattage is the same.
 For tree lighting,